syncfusion-content/windowsforms-docs/WindowsForms/statusstripex/StatusStripEx.md

 ---
 layout: post
 title: StatusStripEx | WindowsForms | Syncfusion
-description: statusstripex
+description: StatusStripEx can be added to the bottom of the Ribbon and can hold controls like TrackBarEx, ProgressBar, StatusStripButtons
-platform: StatusStripEx can be added to the bottom of the Ribbon and can hold controls like TrackBarEx, ProgressBar, StatusStripButtons
+platform: Windows Forms
 control: RibbonControlAdv
 documentation: ug
 ---